 '486 Patent [53.]
-The clutch of "During the [dose] setting the rosette in the dose setting claim 52, wherein when button [81] forces the rosette 93 on the flange 83 of the said dose knob is bushing 82 out of engagement."
-EX1014, 12:1-3. activated to dispense a "When the injection button 88 is pressed to inject the set dose of a medicament dose the said rosettes are pressed into engagement so contained within said that the bushing 82 will follow the anticlockwise pen type delivery rotation of the dose setting button 81 The bushing device, said clutch is [82] will rotate the driver tube 85 in an anticlockwise moved in a distal direction which the pawl mechanism reluctantly allows direction. an[d] the piston rod [6] is thereby screwed further into an ampoule 89 in the ampoule holder 2."
+The clutch of claim "During the [dose] setting the rosette in the dose setting 52, wherein when said button [81] forces the rosette 93 on the flange 83 of the dose knob is activated to bushing 82 out of engagement."
+EX1014, 12:1-3. dispense a dose of a "When the injection button 88 is pressed to inject the set medicament contained dose the said rosettes are pressed into engagement so that within said pen type the bushing 82 will follow the anticlockwise rotation of delivery device, said the dose setting button 81 The bushing [82] will clutch is moved in a rotate the driver tube 85 in an anticlockwise direction distal direction. which the pawl mechanism reluctantly allows an[d] the piston rod [6] is thereby screwed further into an ampoule 89 in the ampoule holder 2."
 Id. , 12:4-13.

 Bushing 82 has a rosette of teeth 93 at its needle-end that releasably engages a corresponding rosette of teeth in a compartment of dose-setting button 81.
 See id., 11:34-42, FIGS. 15-17; EX1011, ¶487.
-During dose setting, these teeth are held out of engagement, but when the user activates the dose knob by pressing injection button 88, bushing 82 moves in the distal direction (i.e. toward the needle end of the device), causing rosette 93 to engage the corresponding teeth of dosesetting button 81.
+During dose setting, these teeth are held out of engagement, but when the user activates the dose knob by pressing injection button 88, bushing 82 moves in the distal direction (i.e. toward the needle end of the device), causing rosette 93 to engage the corresponding teeth of dose setting button 81.
 EX1014, 12:1-10.
 With the clutch thus engaged, dose-scale drum 80 and bushing 82 rotate and move axially together toward the needle-end of the device.
 See id., 12:4-13; EX1011, ¶487.
 The rotation of bushing 82 is then transmitted to driver tube 85, which moves the piston rod downward to dispense a dose of a medicament contained within the pen.
 EX1014, 12:4-13.
 Accordingly, when the dose knob is activated to dispense medicament, the clutch is moved in a distal direction.
 EX1011, ¶488.
 Thus, Steenfeldt-Jensen anticipated claim 53.